Quemia/RickAndMorty/README.md

 ## Getting Started :rocket:

-A simple project to query an external api for study purposes:
+A simple project to query an external api for my studies:

 [Api](https://rickandmortyapi.com)